Design Overview

 Mounting Hole Design

-The mounting holes on the bearing rings should match the mounting holes in the adjacent construction.
+The mounting holes on the bearing rings should match the mounting holes of the adjacent construction.

 Mounting Hole Notes

-- Mounting hole positions should align with the holes on the bearing rings
+- Mounting hole positions should align with the hole positions on the bearing rings

-- Screw specifications should meet recommended torque requirements
+- Screw specifications should meet the recommended torque requirements

-- Tighten all screws evenly; diagonal sequence is recommended
+- Tighten all screws evenly; a diagonal sequence is recommended

 Recommended Screw Torque